cloudfoundry/community/toc/rfc/rfc-platform-logs-with-opentelemetry.md

 ### Implementation

-Cloud Foundry supports platform log collection on two major type of operating systems Unix-like with the `syslog-release` and Windows with the [windows-syslog-release](https://github.com/cloudfoundry/windows-syslog-release).
+Cloud Foundry supports platform log collection on two major types of operating systems: Linux with the `syslog-release` and Windows with the [windows-syslog-release](https://github.com/cloudfoundry/windows-syslog-release).
 It has to be ensured that the OpenTelemetry replacement works equally good for both of them.
 Both releases have to be analyzed to find the details how they function, so that that proper replacement can be built.

 #### Focus